A dirty floor can easily become a proper breeding ground for lice, bacteria, mold, and fungi. (And perhaps a new foul species or two!)

 - Some users find the canister a bit small (perhaps not a good option for larger households)

-3. Dirt Devil – Razor Pet Upright Vacuum with Turbo Tool
+3. Dirt Devil Razor Pet Upright Vacuum Review

 With an appearance of a sci-fi contraption for cleaning the floors on a space ship, this upright vacuum cleaner from Dirt Devil represents a great model for taking care of pet hair as well as any other sort of mess that can be found on your floor.